AshenChromatic/Mage/README.md

 ## Development
 This project is actively being developed and improved.
 If you find bugs, have ideas for new features, or want to contribute, please check out the [Issues](https://github.com/AshenChromatic/Mage/issues) page to report or discuss them.

-Pull requests are welcome!
-If you want to contribute code, please fork the repository and submit your changes via a pull request.
-For major changes, consider opening an issue first to discuss the approach.

 ## License
 This project is open source under the MIT License.
 See the [License](LICENSE) file for details.

 ## Contact
-Feel free to reach out or discuss ideas by opening issues on GitHub, or you can find me on Discord as AshenChromatic.
+Feel free to reach out to me on Discord at AshenChromatic.